OceanOutcomes/ocean-outcomes/news/_posts/2025-12-1-human-rights-due-diligence-in-korean-tuna-fisheries.md

 Working alongside LRQA, O2 conducted a representative sample of four South Korean flagged vessels and two processing facilities, interviewing more than 70 individuals including crew, owners and processing workers.
 The resulting data painted a detailed picture of working and living conditions onboard vessels and at processing facilities, as well as management systems and opportunities for improvement for suppliers and buyers.

 ![South Korean tuna fishing crew and owner interviews](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/SAJO_SRA_Interview1.png)
-*First-hand interviews with crews and captians, such as this one conducted by Ocean Outcomes, provide insight into what is happening on the water and support meaning human rights due diligence work.*
+*First-hand interviews with crews and captians, such as this one conducted by Ocean Outcomes, provide insight into what is happening on the water and support meaningful human rights due diligence work.*

 Preliminary findings were encouraging.
 Compared to other distant-water fleets in the region, South Korean companies have demonstrated effective management systems for quality and food safety — structures that provide a mechanism which can also be used to embed social responsibility practices into existing procedures and systems.
 The government’s active role, including participating in the project and discussions around ratifying <a href="https://normlex.ilo.org/dyn/nrmlx_en/f?p=NORMLEXPUB:12100:0::NO:12100:P12100_INSTRUMENT_ID:312333:NO" target="_blank">ILO Work in Fishing Convention 188</a>, has created an enabling environment for ongoing improvement.